Ashwani Kumar (politician): Nominations

 In 2013, Kumar was nominated to represent India at the United Nations General Assembly Session in New York City and made an address there.
 He also represented India at the Summer Davos meeting of the World Economic Forum's Annual Meeting of the New Champions (2011) in Dalian, People's Republic of China.

 Coalgate draft report controversy

-Kumar was appointed to vet a draft report of Ranjit Sinha, the Director of the CBI, in 2013.
+Kumar was appointed to vet a draft report of Ranjit Sinha, the director of the CBI, in 2013.
 Submitted to the Supreme Court of India, this concerned the Indian coal allocation scam and led to opposition claims that the autonomy of the CBI was undermined.
 They demanded Kumar's resignation from the cabinet, which happened on 10 May 2013.
 Kumar said that he resigned only to ensure that the functioning of Parliament was not stalled and noted that the Supreme Court had not made any adverse comments against him.

 Personal life

 He married Madhu on 30 November 1975, with whom he had a son and daughter.

-Post retirement he had a trip to the United Kingdom in May/June 2022.